cropped-Amber-Radio-Logo-Assets_Original-Clear-Background.png

 DEREHAM'S BISHOP BONNER’S COTTAGE MUSEUM survived the great fire of 1679 and Zeppelin raids of 1915 to become the oldest surviving domestic building in Dereham.
 The timber-framed, thatched building with sloping ceilings and twisting staircases is a collection of three cottages and can found in Withburga Lane near to St Nicholas Parish Church.
 Find out more on the Dereham Heritage Trust website at www.derehamheritagetrust.org.uk

 DEREHAM WINDMILL is the last of several windmills in the Dereham district.
 It was built in 1835, rescued from dereliction in the 1980s and has now been restored as an exhibition centre.
 It's in Cherry Lane near to Neatherd High School and is set in dog-friendly grounds connected to several rural walks around the area.
+It also has a coffee shop.
 For more details and to check opening times log onto www.derehamwindmill.co.uk

 DISS MUSEUM, in the Market Place is a community museum centred on the history of the town and district.
 Features include a variety of both permanent and regularly changing temporary exhibitions along with an outreach programme of town walks and talks and more.
 To find out more, click here for their website: www.dissmuseum.co.uk